thi-nha/nhathi-tran-creative-app-exam/README.md

-By the way, I also uploaded the code for this QR code, although it's not the primary art artifact 😊.
+By the way, I also uploaded the code for this QR Code, although it's not the primary piece of art 😊.

 ## **Credits**
 This project uses the following libraries and resources: